International Business Strategy and Integration in Shanghai

 "If you're thinking about it, just do it.
 You won't regret it, definitely a life changing experience."

 -Maritza H, Winter 2016

 The course is the integration of business administration principles and concepts for strategy design, implementation and control in domestic, international, and global markets.

-During this program in Prague, you will study competitive positioning for Czech companies in their various sectors.
-Special emphasis will be on industries that are important to local economies and Czech Republic as a whole.
+During this program in Shanghai, you will study competitive positioning for Chinese companies in their various sectors.
+Special emphasis will be on industries that are important to local economies and China as a whole.
 Industry analysis may include logistic services; auto industry; hospitality and tourism; technology sector and clothing manufacturers.

 Since BA 405 is a "capstone" course in the curriculum; knowledge gained in previous business courses, particularly marketing, economics, decision science, and organizational behavior, will be applied to the problems faced by the general managers.
 Students must be available to complete in-person/online work before the dates abroad.

 All participants are required to register for the following SDSU course, offered through the College of Extended Studies (CES):

 *Required Prerequisites: MGT/BA 350, BA 300, FIN/BA 323, MIS 301/302 or BA 360, MKTG/BA 370 and BA 310 (if you started SDSU in 2015 or later).
 These need to be complete by the end of spring semester 2018.

 - BA 405: International Business Strategy & Integration (3 units)*

 SDSU Marketing Professor, Dr. Lois Olson